Skip to content

 It’s not all plain sailing when using Pivot languages – there are some drawbacks as well, which you will want to consider before using a Pivot language as part of your translation project.
 Firstly, you will be adding an extra step into the translation process, which leaves more room for human error.
 If any errors are made when translating into your Pivot language, they will be replicated in all of your translations.
 If they aren’t spotted, this can lead to some costly amendments further down the line.

 Also, a longer process means that any amendments or revisions that need to be made after you finalise and translate your documentation will take longer.
 Your source document, with the extra changes, will have to be updated in your Pivot language version before it can be altered in the other translation versions of your text.
-This adds a step into the process, and thus, more time to get any urgent amends made
+This adds a step into the process, and thus, more time to get any urgent amends made.

 Your chosen Pivot language may lack some of the linguistic markers or quirks of other languages.
 For example, a fairly common problem if you use English as your Pivot language is that, unlike French or German, English doesn’t use ‘masculine’ or ‘feminine’ nouns.
 To make matters worse, in Scandinavian languages, such as Danish, Swedish and Norwegian, there are 3 genders – Masculine, Feminine and Neuter.
 This simply doesn’t exist in English.
 If English is used as a Pivot language between two languages that use these linguistic features, there is a danger that the meaning can be lost or misinterpreted, which can lead to costly problems further down the line.